North Korea fires more projectiles into sea | DW | 09.08.2019

 North Korea has launched its fifth missile test in less than two weeks.
 The launch comes as US-South Korea are conducting joint military exercises.

-North Korea fired two more unidentified projectiles off its east coast Saturday, South Korea's military said.
+North Korea fired what appeared to be two short-range ballistic missiles off its east coast Saturday, South Korea's military said.

 The rogue regime has conducted five missile tests within the past two weeks in response to joint US-South Korea military drills that began this week.